What Is Telehealth Nursing?

 1. Earn Your BSN in as Few as 16 Months

-Through a comprehensive curriculum that combines online learning with in-person labs and clinicals, Xavier University can help you earn your BSN in as few as 16 months.
+Through a comprehensive curriculum that combines online learning with in-person labs and clinicals, Xavier can help you earn your BSN in as few as 16 months.
 You’ll gain a robust understanding of nursing theory and the hands-on nursing skills you need to confidently treat patients.
-A BSN from Xavier University is the first step toward a lucrative career as a telehealth nurse.

 4. Meet Competency Standards